Celiac Disease and Gluten-Free Diet Support

 - Questions?
 Join our forum: Nearly 1 MILLION POSTS, and over 62,000 MEMBERS!

 - Gluten-Free Alcoholic Beverages

 - The Gluten-Free Diet 101 - A Beginner's Guide to Going Gluten-Free

 - Interpretation of Celiac Disease Blood Test Results

 - Is Buckwheat Flour Really Gluten-Free?

 Meat Glue Secret - Why Celiacs Need to Beware of this Possibly Non-Gluten-free Ingredient

 - Published 04/12/2011

-It told celiacs to beware if you are eating meat because you are most likely, directly digesting transglutaminase (meat glue.)
-It may be one way that harmful stuff is getting into your system and why you may not be recovering 100% even if you are being careful about gluten.
+There was a post on Facebook, in the Celiac Global Guide, about something called meat glue.
+It told celiacs to beware if you are eating meat because you are most likely digesting transglutaminase (aka meat glue.)
+It might be one way that harmful ingredients are getting into your system and why you may not be recovering, even if you’re being really careful about gluten.